TrumanH/TH-filter/README.md

-This is an filter which some component was inspired by bloomfilter and added some expire feature to forbid the defect of bloomfilter.
+A filter which has expire feature and efficiency are compareable with bloomfilter.

-keyword: bitmap matrix expire automatic configuration
+keyword: bitmap matrix expire automatic configuration.

+#### Configurations: